agger0207/EnglishStudy/口语准备Part - 2.md

 这个相对简单，可以说知乎或者糗百

 ### Answer

-例文：
-Weibo is a popular website for personal social network in China.
-I signed up my own account in 2009.
+Zhihu is a popular Question and Answer website in China.
+It is very similar with Quar I signed up my own account in 2009.
 It’s similar to twitter, users may create a personal profile, and then add other users as friends and exchange messages.
 People share their mood, record the things they do, or show their selfies to their friends or even some strangers.
 It is quite convenient for users to know what their friends are doing because of the function of automatic notifications when they update their profile.
 Many celebrities have signed up their accounts in Weibo, they sometimes update their recent selfies or report their recent schedule.
 Users can follow the people they are interested in in Weibo so that they can receive the recent information of their friends or some celebrities they like.
 Some users share some funny things or funny pictures and other users can comment on these things.
 Thus, some users become popular in Weibo although they’re just some normal people.
 I use Weibo almost every day because I don’t want to miss any piece of interesting news.
 In this way, I can also keep in touch with my friends and communicate with some strangers who have the same interests with me.

 ## 46 理想夙愿